loggin-js/loggin-js/README.md

 ```

 ### Customizing the formatter
-Now let's see how we could configure our logger a bit.
+Now let's see how you could configure your logger a bit.
+Internally **loggin-js** uses [strif](https://github.com/nombrekeff/strif) for template procesing, check it out for more details on how to create you own templates.

-For example, let's create a logger that only logs the channel and the message of the log,
+For the moment, let's create a logger that only logs the channel and the message of the log,
-for this we could do the following:
+for this you could do the following:
 ```js
 const logger = loggin.logger();